Migraine Research Studies

 One-Sided Migraine Study

 As part of a research study to examine what is happening in the brain during a one-sided migraine attack, clinicians in the UVM Medical Center Neurology service are looking for volunteers with migraine who:

 - Are at least 18 years old

 If you choose to participate in this study, you would be asked to:

 - Complete an MRI during a one-sided migraine attack prior to taking pain relievers

 - Complete a second MRI between attacks (when pain-free) and

 - Complete a cognitive and mood/anxiety assessment via Zoom tele-video

-Each MRI would take up to 1.5 hours and is performed at the UVM MRI Research Center; the Zoom tele-video would take ~1 hour and is completed from home.
+Each MRI would take up to 1.5 hours and is performed at the UVM MRI Research Center; the Zoom tele-video takes 1 hour and is completed from home.